You are here: Home

 If you are a gardener, the Garden Design Guide will get you started.
 If landscaping or gardening in the large extent is your interest, the Landscape Design Guide is the place to look for advanced tips, tricks and good practice techniques.

 The word “design” is commonly used in two different ways.
-We may say “design and construction” when we mean to differentiate the decision as to what is to be done, and the record of this decision, from the actual doing of the work.
+We may say “design and construction” when we mean to get paper writer help and differentiate the decision as to what is to be done, and the record of this decision, from the actual doing of the work.
 We say “good practically but bad in design” when we mean, for instance, that a building serves its purpose as a shelter, but does not serve its purpose of giving visual pleasure.
 On our website, we will use the word “design” as meaning the art or act of determining the character of an object so that it shall serve any predetermined purpose or purposes.
 For example, the term “landscape design” will be used simply as meaning design in landscape materials.

 Landscape architecture and garden design are similar arts with a shared and ancient background.
 Indeed, the name “landscape architecture” was invented by the Scotsman Gilbert Laing Meason in 1828.
 Although, landscape architecture tends to be concerned with spaces of the large extent, often with public goods and public space, it uses the artistic skill of garden designers.